chrismo-schmidt/bmd2023-supplements-bike-dynamics-microsim/README.md

-Essential bicycle dynamics for microscopic simulation - Experiments
+Essential bicycle dynamics for microscopic simulation - Experiments & Plots
 ==============================

 Simulation experiments and plots of our publication "Essential bicycle dynamics for microscopic simulation - An example using the social force model."

 **test_scenarios.py:** Simulation experiments and Figures 8 - 10 and Table 1.

-**stablility_limits.py:** Figures 5 and 6.
+**stablility_limits_symbolic.py:** Figures 5 and 6 and verification of the equations of the paper.

 **repulsive_force_fileds.py:** Figure 3.